- Programming ZKPs

 Circom has very nice capabilities as demonstrated here!

-• You can have template arguments such as n here, that you hard-code when you are instantiating the component.
+- You can have template arguments such as

-• You can have arrays of signals.
+here, that you hard-code when you are instantiating the component. - You can have arrays of signals.

-• You can have variables (defined with var).
-These are different from signals, they are mutable & are evaluated at compile time.
+).
+These are different from signals, they are mutable & are evaluated at compile time. - You can have loops, such as the good ol'

-• You can also have if - else statements.
+loop. - You can also have

 Example: Non-zero & Zero